coder0223/Grade3/README.txt

-this programe is aimed to record my Grade3 classes.
+this repository is aimed to record my Grade3 classes.